 ‘FOR EVER IN OUR THOUGHTS DAVID’

 David was born on 1 January 1915 in Southwark to Abraham Hirshkovitch and Dinah nee Goldstein.
 David had one older sister named Lilian.
-In 1939 the family were living at 127 Knatchbull Road in Lambeth where Abraham is a gent’s tailor, Lilian a secretary and typist and David is listed as a civil servant.
+In 1939 the family were living at 127 Knatchbull Road in Lambeth where Abraham worked as a gent’s tailor, Lilian was a secretary and typist and David is listed as a civil servant.

 In the right-hand element of the formation David flew in fog into Smedmore Hill, Dorset.
 Pilot Officer J B McLeod in AP210 crashed nearby and Flying Officer N J Miller in AG550 slightly further away.
 All three aircraft were destroyed by the crash impact and subsequent fire, and all three pilots killed.